Rational-Link/Chainlink-Node-Monitoring-Tutorial/README.md

 # What This Dashboard Tracks
 The Grafana dashboard is designed to monitor the following critical metrics:
 - **ETH Balance**: Alerts when the Chainlink node's Ether balance falls below a defined threshold.
+- **Docker Container Logs**: Observes container output for anomalies.
-- **Errored Job Runs**: Tracks failed job executions.
+- **Errored and Critical Log Runs**: Tracks failed job executions.
 - **Node UI Port Availability**: Detects if the Chainlink node's web interface becomes unresponsive.
 - **Full Node RPC Health**: Monitors HTTP and WebSocket endpoints for responsiveness.
-- **Docker Container Logs**: Observes container output for anomalies.
 - **New Heads Rate**: Alerts if new heads per minute drop below 1 for over 5 minutes — indicating the node isn't receiving updates from Ethereum.
 - **Head Tracker Queue**: Should remain at 0; alerts if it averages above 1 for more than 5 minutes.
 - **Callback Execution Time**: Should stay below 1 second (ideally 100–300ms).
 Higher averages may indicate RPC or database bottlenecks.
-- **Heads Dropped**: Should be 0.
-Higher values suggest the node is falling behind in processing new heads.

 # Prerequisites
 To set up Chainlink monitoring, you'll need the following tools: